chorsley/audio_summariser/README.md

 - The speaker acknowledges that this may sound absurd but asks the audience to keep an open mind and be respectful.
 ...

-`$ python scripts/run.py --input-audio tests/Armstrong_Small_Step.ogg --prompt "What is this audio?
+`$ python scripts/run.py tests/Armstrong_Small_Step.ogg --prompt "What is this audio?
 How is it historically significant?"`
 # Summary of the Audio Transcript: "I'm going to step off the LM now.
 That's one small step for a man, one giant leap for mankind."
 ## Historical Significance of the Audio